-- By David FrancisDavid Francis is a staff writer for Foreign Policy, where he oversees FP's breaking news blog, The Cable.
+By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
 An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
 His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Jamila TrindleJamila Trindle is a senior reporter who covers finance, economics and business where they intersect with national security and foreign policy.
 Her beat spans everything from the economic underpinnings of conflict to sanctions, corruption and terror finance.
 Before coming to Foreign Policy magazine, Jamila reported for the Wall Street Journal’s Washington bureau, covering financial regulation and economics.
 She has also worked as a foreign correspondent in China, Indonesia and Turkey as a freelancer for NPR, Marketplace, The Guardian and others.
 She moved back to the U.S. to cover the post-crisis economy for PBS in 2009.

 When Barack Obama’s administration sanctioned a prominent Russian bank after Moscow’s annexation of Crimea, Russian President Vladimir Putin pointedly opened a new account at the bank punished by the sanctions.
 When the United States issued travel bans against prominent Russians in Putin’s inner circle because of Moscow’s continued meddling in Ukraine, Putin placed a travel ban on longtime critic Sen. John McCain.
 When Western allies levied penalties against Russia’s energy sector after Putin-backed anti-government rebels inside Ukraine shot down a Malaysia Airlines flight, killing 298, the Russian strongman responded by banning American and European agricultural imports.
 He then shut down the biggest symbol of American cultural might in Russia: McDonald’s.